OfficeDev/teams-toolkit-samples/faq-plus/docs/deploy-qna-maker-services.md

 ## Step 5: Finish configuring the FAQ Plus app

-1. Go to the configuration app, which is at `https://[BaseResourceName]-config.azurewebsites.net`.
-For example, if you chose “contosofaqplus” as the base name, the configuration app will be at `https://contosofaqplus-config.azurewebsites.net`.
+1. Open the configuration app by typing your confirguration app url "https://[BaseResourceName]-config.azurewebsites.net" in browser.
+For example, if you chose "contosofaqplus" as the base name, the configuration app url will be "https://contosofaqplus-config.azurewebsites.net".

 2. You will be prompted to log in with your credentials.
 Make sure that you log in with an account that is in the list of users allowed to access the configuration app.